Top 10 Deck Styles and How to Choose the Right One for Your Home

 Cons:

-• More complex design requirements
+• More complex design and construction requirements

-• Higher cost for privacy features
+• Higher cost for privacy enclosure features

-• May limit views of surrounding landscape
+• May limit views of the surrounding landscape

 Ideal for: Homeowners in more densely populated areas of Crossville or Cookeville who value privacy and want to create an intimate outdoor living space.